 Media representations of women – an in depth post covering the core historical concepts of symbolic annihilation, the cult of femininity, and the beauty myth.
 This post also has several contemporary evaluations of how women are represented.

-The relationship between the media, their content and presentation, and audiences
+The posts below explore models of the relationship between the media, their content and presentation, and their audiences, which range from being based on passive to active audience theories.

 The hypodermic syringe theory – from the 1940s this theory believes the media can have a direct and immediate effect on audiences.